 The KU Center on Developmental Disabilities is a hub of research activity in the Life Span Institute at the University of Kansas, housing multiple funded projects at any given time.
-The mission of the KUCDD statistics team, comprised of three Ph.D.-level statisticians, is to offer the top-caliber statistical services needed to advance research work at the center.
+The mission of the KUCDD statistics team, comprised of two Ph.D.-level statisticians and two graduate research assistants, is to offer the top-caliber statistical services needed to advance research work at the center.
 As part of this mission, the KUCDD statistics team also helps test and disseminate new applications of statistical methods promising to advance disability studies.

 Statistical services offered by the KUCDD statistics team include: